-During the summer seasons, Geir worked as a farm laborer and at several jobs in southern Saskatchewan.
+During the summer seasons, Geir worked as a farm labourer and at several jobs in southern Saskatchewan.
 Geir often found employment with the Erickson Brothers (Erick and Tony), who had a cement contracting company in Saskatoon.
-He became a very good cement finisher and did most of the cement finishing on the R.C.A.F. hangars, located in Dafoe, Saskatchewan during the 1940's.
+He became a very good cement finisher and did most of the cement finishing on the R.C.A.F. hangars, located in Dafoe, Saskatchewan during the 1940s.

 While harvesting in the fall of 1927, he met a young fellow by the name of Frank Clinton.
 Frank had a good deal of experience in winter fishing, so Geir hired him to fish for him in the winter of 1927-28.
 With Frank's extra knowledge; the pair had a very good catch that season.

 Geir also fished on Kingsmere, Cree and Stoney Lakes.
 In 1949, he began mink ranching on his island and continued this operation until six years before his death.
 On December 26, 1976, at the age of seventy-four, Geir Thordon froze to death at his home.
 Camp Four Island was renamed Geir's Island in his honour.

 The first time I saw Dore Lake was on January 20th, 1930.
 I was on my way to Big River from Buffalo Narrows with two loads of fish.
 I spent the night at Anderson's stopping place.
 This was my first trip on the freight road.
 I worked on the freight road driving horses for several years hauling Hudson Bay Company freight north and returning with fish to Big River.
 Sometimes the weather was very cold and often we had to camp out.

 The first time I came to stay on Dore Lake, I resided with Verner Johnson.
 I stayed there for five years, summer and winter.
 In the summer we cut hay for the horses and cattle and built a few fish camps at different places on the Lake.

 There were no summer roads at that time and everything had to be brought in on the freight run in the wintertime.